 A quick summary about Frida, if you would like to do some more in depth reading, check out this great article about her.

-Frida Kahlo is a Mexican painter who was born in 1907, in Coyoacán, Mexico.
+Frida Kahlo is a Mexican painter who was born in 1907, in Coyoacán (Mexico).
 She grew up in the famous “Caza Azul” (blue house) with her parents adn 6 sisters!
 Drawing and art was always a passion of hers, even as a little girl.

 When she was 6 yrs of age, she caught polio a disease that we can now vaccinate against.
 It is a terrible disease that leaves many with disablities.
 Frida suffered damage to her leg from it.
 Then when she was 18 she was involved in a terrible bus accident.
 Which meant she was bed bound for months.
 She suffered a lot of pain with both illnesses and it also meant that she couldn’t bear children.
 Both her physical pain and emotional pain feature a lot in her artwork, so it is important to know about it and understand a little of what she went through.

 Frida was married to another well known artist Diego Rivera.
 Frida’s work herself is influence by Mexican culture and folk art- using lots of bright colours.
 Frida is often described as a surrealist, though she didn’t like this term herself.
 She used a mixture or realism and symbols in her art.
 She is best known for own self-portrait projects!

 Three Pieces of Frida Kahlo Art for Kids we love